ocvt/dolabra/README.md

 ## Running it

-`docker-compose up`  starts a local instance for dev or testing purposes.
+`./launch.sh up`  starts a local instance for dev or testing purposes.
 Take a look at [https://github/ocvt/aws](https://github.com/ocvt/aws) for examples running in production.